chef/chef-oss-practices/communication/project-eol.md

 ## Discourse Announcement

 If you believe the project being EOL'd may have active users a post should be made to the [Chef Discourse](https://discourse.chef.io) announcing the EOL of the project.

+## Archival and Boneyarding

+After a period of time decided by the project owners the codebase will be transferred to the `chef-boneyard` GitHub organization and archived.
+Thusly, projects will remain available for reference and forking.
+As an example, the timeframe for archiving could be immediate for libraries that the project contributors are confident are only used internally to other Chef projects.
+The timeframe could be months to accommodate a transfer of ownership of the repository and management responsibilities to a group of people who express interest in adopting a project destined for the boneyard.